Sears List of Subject Headings

 This essential resource features:

-1. Easy-to-use thesaurus-like format, with an emphasis on subject terms that makes sense to catalogers
+1. Easy-to-use thesaurus-like format , with an emphasis on subject terms that makes sense to catalogers and library patrons;

-4. Scope Notes to clarify the specialized use of a term or to distinguish between terms that might be confused
+4. New and revised headings including Scope Notes to clarify the specialized use of a term or to distinguish between terms that might be confused; and

 5. Accompanying list of canceled headings and when applicable, their replacements